Matsés language: Speakers

-Other Materials

-Comprehensive descriptions of the general Matsés culture can be found in Romanoff's 1984 dissertation; discussion of the Mayoruna subgroups history and culture can be found in Erikson's 1994 dissertation; and information about Matsés contemporary culture and history can be found in Matlock's 2002 dissertation.
-The first anthropologist to work among the Matsés was Steven Romanoff, who published an article on Matsés land use, a short article on Matsés women as hunters, as well as his Ph.D. dissertation.
-Works by Erikson (1990a, 1992a, and 2001) are all useful published ethnographic studies about the Matis in Brazil, which are relevant to the description of the Mayoruna subgroup, but lacking specific data on the Matsés.
-Luis Calixto Méndez, a Peruvian anthropologist, has also been working with the Matsés for several years.
-At first he did some ethnographic research among the Matsés, but in recent years his research has been restricted to administrative work for the Non-Government Organization Centre for Amazonian Indigenous Development.

 Classification

 Currently, the Matsés language belongs to one of the largest subsets within the Northern Pano region.
 The Panoan family of languages is known to be spoken in Peru, western Brazil, and Bolivia.
 In turn, Panoan languages are included within the larger Pano-Tacanan family.
 This language group includes languages of Indigenous groups similar to the Matsés, including Matis, Kulina-Pano, Maya, Korubo, and other groups that presently evade contact with the outside world (De Almeida Matos, 2003).
 Not only are these Indigenous groups culturally similar, they share mutually intelligible languages.